 This is a great life planner that works in conjunction with a goal planner like Powersheets but if you need something that will help you identify and track progress towards your goals, then this is not it.
 There is not much in terms of goalsetting, unless your goal is to simplify and then the Daily Simplified Planner* is a great start!

 Bottom Line: I highly recommend the Daily Simplified Planner* by Emily Ley.
 It i is a simple, clean and colorful planner that helps me simplify my busy life, home and mind.
-By color coding my tasks and tracking my time, this pretty little powerhouse is an effective time management tool to help me focus on my goals and get more done so I can have more fun!
+By color coding my tasks and blocking my time, this pretty little powerhouse is an effective time management tool to help me focus on my goals and get more done so I can have more fun!
+The more I use it the more I love it!
 If you want to see how the Simplified Planner stacks up against other planners on the market, be sure to check out my Ultimate Planner Comparison post and download a free chart to help you decide.